Churchill Fellowship Suicide Prevention Programme

 Breaking the silence and building safety where people live and learn

-In this session, we will hear from Fellows about ideas and innovations in suicide prevention.
-We will talk about how stigma and harmful cultures impact help-seeking and the importance of education, skills and workforce training.
+In this session, we heard from Fellows about ideas and innovations in suicide prevention.
+We talked about how stigma and harmful cultures impact help-seeking and the importance of education, skills and workforce training.

 Dr Ananta Dave Preventing doctors from dying by suicide: Constructing cross-organisational collaboration